biglovisa/crux/README.md

 One more thing before we move on!

 When we click the `Submit` button on our form, the input fields don't clear out.
 This obviously makes it annoying to add multiple tasks at once.
-Let's clear our the input fields after we click the `Submit` button.
+Let's clear out the input fields after we click the `Submit` button.

 **src/components/AddNewForm.js**
 ```JavaScript